awsdocs/aws-codedeploy-user-guide/doc_source/register-on-premises-instance-iam-session-arn.md

   For more information, see the [aws\-codedeploy\-session\-helper](https://github.com/awslabs/aws-codedeploy-samples/tree/master/utilities/aws-codedeploy-session-helper) GitHub repository\.
 **Note**
 After you have created the IAM session credentials, place them in any location on the on\-premises instance\.
-In the next step, you will configure the AWS CodeDeploy agent to access the credentials in this location\.
+In the next step, you will configure the CodeDeploy agent to access the credentials in this location\.

 Before continuing, make sure the system you will use to periodically refresh the temporary credentials is in place\.
 If the temporary credentials are not refreshed, deployments to the on\-premises instance will fail\.
 For more information, see "System to refresh temporary credentials" in [IAM Session ARN Registration Prerequisites](#register-on-premises-instance-iam-session-arn-prerequisites)\.

 ## Step 3: Add a Configuration File to the On\-Premises Instance<a name="register-on-premises-instance-iam-session-arn-3"></a>

 Add a configuration file to the on\-premises instance, using root or administrator permissions\.
-This configuration file is used to declare the IAM credentials and the target AWS region to be used for AWS CodeDeploy\.
+This configuration file is used to declare the IAM credentials and the target AWS region to be used for CodeDeploy\.
 The file must be added to a specific location on the on\-premises instance\.
 The file must include the IAM temporary session ARN, its secret key ID and secret access key, and the target AWS region\.

 **To add a configuration file**